zenecture/neuroflow/README.md

 net.train(xs, ys, trainSets)
 ```

 During training, the derivatives of the net with respect to the weights are constructed, so the optimal weights can be computed.
+This can take a short (or very long) time, depending on the challenge.
 The learning progress will appear on console so we can track it.
+Bear in mind that a net is intended to be an atomic instance, so it is blocking and has mutable state inside concerning the training.
+An immutable net is infeasible, because it needs huge stack and heap sizes during training.
+In practical applications, multiple net instances form an overall net architecture, and this usually is the place for any parallelism.

 # Evaluation